Connect with others who understand.

 Antipsychotics aren’t usually used to manage schizophrenia with catatonia.

 The first-line treatment for catatonia is typically a type of medication called benzodiazepines.
-These medications work by enhancing the effect of GABA, a brain chemical involved in mood and movement regulation.
+These medications work by boosting the effects of GABA, a brain chemical that helps control mood and movement.
 Lorazepam is the most commonly used benzodiazepine for catatonia.
 Studies show that between 60 percent and 90 percent of people with catatonia experience improvement with this treatment.

-When catatonia symptoms improve, it’s important to return to a comprehensive treatment plan to manage schizophrenia.
-This may include antipsychotic medications, mood stabilizers, and talk therapy.
-Early diagnosis and treatment of catatonia are linked to better outcomes.
+When catatonia symptoms improve, it’s important to return to a full treatment plan to manage schizophrenia.
+These treatments may include antipsychotic medications, mood stabilizers, and talk therapy.

 Join the Conversation

-On MyDepressionTeam, people share their experiences with schizophrenia and other related mental health disorders, get advice, and find support from others who understand.
+On MyDepressionTeam, people share their experiences with schizophrenia and other related conditions, get advice, and find support from others who understand.

 Have you or a loved one had schizophrenia with catatonia?
 Let others know in the comments below.